LevittC17/alx-system_engineering-devops/0x07-networking_basics/readme.txt

 # I prefer updating the progress on a .txt file

 # Why?
-It display's small fonts on github
+It displays small fonts on github